 Teaching kids how to text

-Your One Step this week:
+Your One Step

 Even if your child doesn't have a phone, they may be texting friends with an iPad, iPod, or Apple Watch, so help them thrive as they set out on this exciting journey!
 Texting needs to be taught and practiced like any form of communication.
 Without skill, it can be misused or misunderstood.
 Set your child up for success by offering proactive guidance!